 As a guidance counselor, your goal is to help students find a college that offers the best match.
 At Princeton, we have a similar goal: to find extraordinary students who will take the fullest advantage of a Princeton education.
-As you assist students with the college application process, we are pleased to offer Ready.Set.Go. (.pdf), a reference guide that contains detailed information regarding Princeton's application process, standardized testing requirements, and financial aid program.
-Also of interest may be Profile, our newsletter to guidance counselors.
+Of interest may be Profile (.pdf), our newsletter to guidance counselors.

 Here are a few things we’d like you to know about Princeton: